World Literature (English 5) is the fifth volume of the Excellence in Literature curriculum.

 What does World Literature cover?

 World Literature is a college-preparatory literature and composition course.
-Focus works, including novels, short stories, poems, and drama, have been selected for literary quality, and for their place in the historical development of literature.
+Focus works, including novels, short stories, poems, and drama, have been selected for literary quality, and for their place in the historical development of the literature of Western Civilization.
 Context readings provide background information about the author, the historical period, and the literary and artistic context of the focus work.

-Self-directed: Like all the volumes of the Excellence in Literature curriculum, World Literature is written mostly to the student.
+It is self-directed: Like all the volumes of the Excellence in Literature curriculum, World Literature is written mostly to the student.
 The book begins by introducing the purpose and focus of the curriculum, then go on to provide information that will be useful as students work through the modules, including chapters on How to Read a Book and How to Write an Essay, as well as Discerning Worldview through Literary Periods.
+Online context resource links — articles, art, music, etc.— are kept updated at the EIL site.

 Formats and Models: This chapter provides detailed instructions for each type of paper, along with a student-written model so parents and students can see exactly what is expected.